diefenbach/django-lfs/docs/user/management/catalog/products.rst

     Determines how the product price is calculated using the product price and tax stored in the database.
 If you leave this field blank, your pricing calculator will default to the shop :ref:`price calculator
-    <preferences_management>`.
+    <preferences_default_values>`.

     LFS ships with two pricing calculator methods: ``Price Includes Tax``, which means the product price in the database includes tax and ``Price Excludes Tax``, which means the product price in the database excludes tax.

 For sale
-    If the checkbox is activated the entered for sale price is active.
+    If the check box is activated the entered for sale price is active.
 On all views the standard price is displayed stroked and the for sale price is displayed emphasized.